-This policy applies to applicants for employment, all employees including temporary workers or independent contractors, the board of Directors, students, parents and any other person associated with The Dream Center Academy, including business partners, customers, and visitors.
+This policy applies to applicants for employment, all employees including temporary workers or independent contractors, the Board of Directors, students, parents and any other person associated with The Dream Center Academy, including business partners, customers, and visitors.
 It applies not only to the school during normal business hours, but also to all social functions, whether on or off the school premises, and school-related travel.
+This policy extends to all school-related interactions, whether in person, via telephone, in writing or through electronic communications such as e-mail, text messages, instant messages, blogs, electronic conferencing and social media postings regardless of whether they are made through a computer, cell phone, pager or other electronic device or medium.